OlekSt/Hit-the-Slopes/Testing.md

 - Add_skiresort.html, skiresorts.html:
     - Issues with Materialize checkboxes for "spring/autumn/night skiing/glacier" info.
 Deleted the checkboxes for now.
 Using strings with "yes/no".
 If timing will allow, will add checkboxes at the end of the project.
     ** Removed functionality.

+- trips.html(source code html validation):
+    - Errors due to repeated ID of users, because one username, in multiple trips created by the user.
+Plus  repeated ID in See profile link to open a user's profile.
+    ** Not fixing because they are not critical, and due to lack of time to re-submit the project for assesment.

 ## Further testing:
 1. Asked friends and family to look at the site on their devices & report any issues they found.